lukmanr/CLVPipelines/install/README.md

 To clean up, execute `terraform destroy` from the `/install/terraform` folder.

-To deploy the pipelines and the pipeline's artifacts follow the instructions in the deploy [README](../deploy/README.md).
+To deploy the pipelines and the pipeline's artifacts follow the instructions in the [README](../deploy/README.md) in the `/deploy` folder.